List of United States senators from Delaware

 Below is a chronological listing of the United States senators from Delaware.
-U.S. senators were originally elected by the Delaware General Assembly for designated six-year terms beginning March 4.
+U.S. senators were originally elected by the Delaware General Assembly for designated six-year terms beginning on March 4.
 Frequently portions of the term would remain only upon a U.S. senator's death or resignation.
 From 1914 and the enforcement of the Seventeenth Amendment to the United States Constitution, adopted in 1913 but rejected by the General Assembly that year and not ratified until July 1, 2010, officeholders were popularly elected on the first Tuesday after November 1; starting 1935, the beginning of their term is January 3.

 Delaware's current U.S. senators are Democrats Chris Coons (serving since November 15, 2010) and Lisa Blunt Rochester (serving since January 3, 2025).
 Joe Biden is Delaware's longest serving senator (1973–2009).
+Delaware is one of eighteen states alongside California, Colorado, Georgia, Hawaii, Idaho, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Oklahoma, Pennsylvania, South Carolina, South Dakota, Utah, and West Virginia, to have a younger senior senator and an older junior senator.